abap2xlsx/abap2xlsx/CONTRIBUTING.md

 ### Discussion Board

-We use the [SAP Community Network](https://community.sap.com/) as our discussion board.
+We use the [SAP Community Network](https://community.sap.com/) as our discussion board for general questions concerning the usage of the library.
 You can [search for all content containing abap2xlsx](https://community.sap.com/search/?ct=all&q=abap2xlxs) before you post a new question.
 You also can limit the search [using the tag: abap2xlsx](https://answers.sap.com/topics/abap2xlsx.html).
 Please use this link when you want to [post a new question](https://answers.sap.com/questions/ask.html?primaryTagId=833755570260738661924709785639136&topics=abap2xlsx&question=%5Babap2xlsx%5D%20) the tag *abap2xlsx* will be prefilled).

+### GitHub

+While the discussion board is meant for general how-to questions, if you have found a bug or simply wish to inquire about a new feature please file an issue on GitHub and provide as much relevant information as possible: a well-written bug report is truly helpful.

 ### Slack